tr0nucf/OSCP-Enumeration-Scripts/README.md

 If you want to contribute or have ideas on how to improve this project please email me at cdedmondson@protonmail.com

-# OSCP enumeration and installation scripts (a work in progress)
+OSCP enumeration and installation scripts (a work in progress)

+# Instructions

 1. Run all scripts as root
 2. Download utilities_check.py in the same directory as installation_config.json